litmuschaos/v1-litmus-docs/docs/openebs-pool-disk-loss.md

 ### Watch Chaos progress

-- View disk loss in action by setting up a ping to the storage controller in the OpenEBS namespace
-- Watch the behaviour of the application pod and the OpenEBS data replica/pool pods by setting up in a watch on the respective namespaces
+- Watch the behaviour of the application pod and the OpenEBS data replica/pool pods by setting up a watch on the respective namespaces

-  `watch -n 1 kubectl get pods -n <application-namespace>`
+  `watch -n 1 kubectl get pods -n <application-namespace>` `watch -n 1 kubectl get pods -n <openebs-namespace>`

 ### Check Chaos Experiment Result